agilepartner/cqrs-es-workshop-java/README.md

 For more details, just follow the tutorial [Writing Java with Visual Studio Code](https://code.visualstudio.com/docs/java/java-tutorial).

+You can run Visual Studio Code in [portable mode](https://code.visualstudio.com/docs/editor/portable).
+You can download the packaged version from the [alternate downloads page](https://code.visualstudio.com/#alt-downloads)

+Alternatively, you can run [coder](https://coder.com/) on Docker.

 ## GitPod

 If you don't want to install a code editor locally, you can also use [Gitpod](https://www.gitpod.io/).
 Gitpod launches ready-to-code dev environments from any GitHub page.
 Simply go to the [Gitpod App](https://gitpod.io/workspaces/) and start coding.
 You can also install the [Gitpod Browser Extension](https://www.gitpod.io/docs/20_Browser_Extension/).